 With that principle in mind, we've decided that the right approach is to allow everything onto the Steam Store, except for things that we decide are illegal, or straight up trolling.
 Taking this approach allows us to focus less on trying to

 police what should be on Steam, and more on building those tools to give people control over what kinds of content they see.
 We already have some tools, but they're too hidden and not nearly comprehensive enough.
-We are going to enable you
+We are going to enable you to

-to override our recommendation algorithms and hide games containing the topics you're not interested in.
+override our recommendation algorithms and hide games containing the topics you're not interested in.
 So if you don't want to see anime games on your Store, you'll be able to make that choice.
-If you want more options to control exactly
+If you want more options to control exactly what

-their game exists, and we'll be building tools and options to support them too.
+exists, and we'll be building tools and options to support them too.

-technical evaluations of submissions, rejecting games that don't pass until their issues have been resolved.
+of submissions, rejecting games that don't pass until their issues have been resolved.

-providing to developers and players.
+developers and players.

 Offsite Comment: But there a few pro-censorship gamers that beg to differ